 Pro Tip: In the Canyonlands backcountry, there are hundreds of miles of unpaved roads to reach various campsites, trails, and lookouts.
 These can only be accessed by a high-clearance, low-range four-wheel-drive.
 Please do the appropriate research before exploring this option.

-Where to Stay Near Arches and Canyonlands with Kids
+Where to Stay near Arches and Canyonlands National Parks with Kids

-Need a place to stay near Arches and Canyonlands National Park?
+Need a place to stay near Arches and Canyonlands National Parks during your Utah road trip itinerary with kids?
 We recommend resting your head in Moab during this leg of the trip.
-It’s a great base to visit Arches National Park and Canyonlands together as a family.
 Some kid-friendly hotels you can choose from are the Hoodoo Moab, Curio Collection by Hilton, and Hyatt Place Moab, among other spots.
 If you’re looking for a ranch experience in Moab with kids, Sorrel River Ranch Resort is an excellent place to stay.

 We hope you liked this Utah National Parks Road Trip Itinerary For Families!
 When planning a trip to Utah national parks, there is a lot to consider – we hope this list helps you narrow down what your family will enjoy most!
 Whether you’re looping from Zion to Arches or vice versa, we’re sure your family will have a blast together.
 Enjoy Utah with your kids!